space1232/Kailiang-Projects/README.md

-# Kailiang-Projects is a collection of Data Analytics projects I have done
+# Kailiang-Projects is a collection of Data Analytics projects which I have completed